Streamlined carrier collaboration with ISO resulted in better data quality, operational efficiency gains, and improved business relationships.

 As a result, the company had one analyst spending 15-20 hours per week on scorecarding and carrier management alone.
 Scorecards were then passed to 4 additional employees across procurement regions to manage rebuttals, and escalations sometimes involved upper-level management.
 On any given week, 5-13 employees worked on this process, eating up valuable resources that could have been allocated more productively elsewhere.

-Due to the volume of inaccurate data, they found it difficult to make timely procurement decisions, identify responsible parties for service failures, and improve overall performance within their carrier network.
+Additionally, the volume of inaccurate, untrustworthy data made it difficult for this Enterprise Shipper to make timely procurement decisions, identify responsible parties for service failures, and improve overall transportation performance within their carrier network.

 To address these aforementioned challenges, the Enterprise Beverage Manufacturer partnered with Isometric Technologies (ISO) to improve their logistics data quality, boost operational efficiency, and better understand their transportation network performance.
 ISO provided the Enterprise Shipper with a single source-of-truth platform to reconcile service-level performance data with their carrier network.

 ISO’s Logistics Performance Intelligence platform houses the Enterprise Shipper’s internal and external KPIs and SLAs, along with associated penalties, then ingests data from the Shipper’s internal systems and generates exceptions when shipments fail to meet these pre-defined standards.
 Carriers are then given the opportunity to audit these exceptions, submit rebuttals, and provide reason codes for service failures.

 The digitization of the Enterprise Shipper’s scorecarding process yielded immediate results: decreasing hours needed for scorecard creation and management from ~5,000 hours per year to ~2,000 hours per year.